Safe streets for walking, biking and rolling

 Opening roads to walking and cycling

-Low Traffic Neighbourhoods include modal filters to block motor-vehicle through-traffic, thus keeping it to the declared arterials on the perimeter of the Low Traffic Neighbourhood.
-Instead of thinking of filters as ‘closing the road’, consider them as ‘opening the road’ to enable safe walking and cycling.
+30 km/h Low Traffic Neighbourhoods include modal filters to block motor-vehicle through-traffic, thus keeping it to the declared arterials on the perimeter of the neighbourhood.
+This ‘opens the road’ to enable safe walking and cycling.

 Modal filters open streets to walking and biking.
 Image credit: Groundwork Greater Manchester and Walk Ride Salford.